JonathanUsername/dj-dev-bot/README.md

 }
 ```

-where the blahblahsomething is your Slack API key.
+where the blahblahsomething is your Slack API test token and can be got here https://api.slack.com/docs/oauth-test-tokens

 You don't need a Spotify API key, since we're pulling the info out of your machine using Applescript.